rborkoto/partner-guides/secrets-management/readme.md

 - Test that secrets are properly injected at runtime
 - Review access logs to ensure only authorized processes access secrets

-### Pros

-- No additional vendor tools or licensing costs
-- Uses native platform capabilities you already have
-- No external dependencies or network calls for secret retrieval
-- Simple to understand and maintain
-- Works consistently across all platforms using native features
-- Low operational overhead once established

-### Cons

-- Rotation and governance require manual processes and discipline
-- Multi-cloud consistency depends on operational discipline across teams
-- No centralized audit trail across platforms
-- Limited secret versioning and rollback capabilities
-- Manual coordination required for secret updates across environments
-- Compliance reporting requires aggregating logs from multiple systems

 ---